caveinn/Polls-django/README.md

 # Todo-django
-To do sight in django
+To do site in django